 “When you figure out your suitcase, you figure out your life.” – Diane von Furstenberg

 The good news is that I get to pack and therefore make a list, two of my favorite activities (after sleeping and eating, bien sûr).
 Today’s post covers why I prefer to carry on and what I will take in my suitcase.
-Stay for future posts on my travel log for this trip and my must-have travel essentiels.
+Stay for future posts on my travel scrapbook and other travel tips.

 Why I Always Carry On

 I prefer to carry on when I fly for several reasons, not least of which because I can’t fathom paying even more money for the luxury of bringing my things with me on top of already exorbitant flight prices (quelle horreur!).
 I also find it more convenient en route (no extra hassle to check in a bag or collect it at baggage claim) and at my destination (a smaller vessel means less stuff to worry about).
 And, finally, I like to keep an eye on my things.
 No getting stuck, say, without a suitcase on the first day of your honeymoon in St. Lucia due to a missed transfer in Miami (le sigh).

 And so, I carry on.
 For a four-day trip to Vermont in August, I will need casual but chic ensembles for hot weather and outdoor activities.
 My draft packing list includes tops and bottoms that mix and match, a sundress for an evening out, and the fewest pairs of shoes that work with the most outfits.
 (Three is usually a good number.)